KingsOnline/tabbed-people-page/README.md

 * Tabbed navigation with details on each staff memember
 * Hotspot navigation that allows you to press a staff memeber to open their tab
 * A link hash can be attached.
 If so the selected persons tab is opened on load
+* On mobile view show a hamburger icon to show/hide tab navigation.
+Hides on resize.

 ## Todo